ayushsaurabh/BayesianDeconvolution/README.md

 ## Julia Installation

-**System Requirements: Bayesian Deconvolution is a parallelized code and has been fully tested on modern desktops and laptops with at least 4 processor cores.
+**System Requirements: BayesianDeconvolution is a parallelized code and has been fully tested on modern desktops and laptops with at least 4 processor cores.
 In addition to about twice the memory required to load raw image globally, the code typically requests about 250 MB of RAM to load Julia packages on each processor core.**

 All the codes are written in Julia language for high performance/speed (similar to C and Fortran) and its open-source/free availability.
 Julia also allows easy parallelization of all the codes.
 To install julia, please download and install julia language installer from their official website (see below) for your operating system or use your package manager.
 The current version of the code has been successfully tested on linux (Ubuntu 22.04), macOS 12, and Windows.